 MUSC Bulletin | Academic Policies

-The Medical University of South Carolina, subject to all rights and remedies existing under the law as to due process and rights of appeal, reserves the right to discipline, suspend, and/or sever any student from the Medical University of South Carolina at any time when it appears that the student is physically, morally, psychologically, or academically unsuited to continue the studies necessary to complete the requirements for the degree for which he/she is enrolled.
+The Medical University of South Carolina, subject to all rights and remedies existing under the law as to due process and rights of appeal, reserves the right to discipline, suspend, and/or dismiss any student from the Medical University of South Carolina at any time when it appears that the student is physically, morally, psychologically, or academically unsuited to continue the studies necessary to complete the requirements for the degree for which he/she is enrolled.
 This may occur upon review of the student’s overall performance as well as of that within a single term.